lima1909/zart/README.md

 - 🎯 zero dependencies
 - 🚀 (blazing) fast
-- 🛠️ easy to develop and write unit tests
+- 🛠️ easy to develop and to write unit test for `Handler`

 ## Example (code snippet) for using the Router with the std-Zig-library